 |Computational Biology||Bork Group||Deciphering function and evolution of biological systems|

 |Patil Group||Architecture and regulation of metabolic networks|

-Currently, the Unit consists of twelve research groups with broad methodological expertise.
-It covers electron microscopy (three groups), X-ray crystallography (two groups), NMR (one group), chemical biology (two groups) and computational biology (four groups).
+Currently, the Unit consists of twelve research groups covering a broad methodological spectrum.
+The core technologies include electron microscopy (three groups), X-ray crystallography (two groups), NMR (one group), chemical biology (two groups) and computational biology (four groups).
+However, each group reaches out into different areas, for example, there is considerable expertise in proteomics, metabolomics and next generation sequencing.
 In addition, several groups based in other Units have shared appointments with the Unit.

 The Unit is very well equipped for experimental and computational work.
 Experimental facilities include: a crystallisation robot and automated crystal visualisation; rotating anode and image plate detector for the collection of X-ray diffraction data; 800 MHz, 700 MHz, 600 MHz and 500 MHz NMR spectrometers; and several transmission electron microscopes, including a high-throughput Titan Krios microscope for single particle cryo-electron microscopy and cryo-electron tomography.
 The Unit also has facilities for single-molecule light microscopy, isothermal calorimetry, circular dichroism, static and dynamic light scattering and analytical ultracentrifugation, as well as for large-scale growth of prokaryotic and eukaryotic cells.
 The computing environment offers access to around 3000 CPU cores, whereby large central clusters and separate workstations are conveniently networked.